SHAKTI IS A SAFE TECHNOLOGY

 The idea that brain stimulation will lead to brain damage is a piece of ‘media hype’.
 Several movies have been made showing brain stimulation with bad consequences, but none have been made showing its benefits.
 Complex (weak) magnetic stimulation, stimulation with MRI, infrared light, TMS, and even electricity have all been found to have worthwhile benefits.
 Not all of these have been limited to clinical and medical settings.
 The fear that Shakti might not be safe is not based on any real evidence.
 The developer of the first generation of this class of technology has issued an open letter about Shakti, attesting to its safety, which you can see here.

 Shakti is an example of ‘complex magnetic signal’ neural stimulation, which has been studied in the laboratory.
 Click here to see some of the research done with this class of technology using the amygdala (“burst-firing”) signal.
-The study done with the hippocampal signal is here.
-Another study, with both signals, is here.
+A study was also done with the hippocampal signal.
+There was also a another study with both signals.

 Shakti is a powerful technology, and a few simple rules should be observed when using it.